munificent/magpie/doc/site/markdown/language/program-structure.markdown

 Comments are as in C, C++, Java, etc.:

     :::magpie
-    some code // this is a line comment
+    some code // This is a line comment.
-    // a line comment ends at the end of the line
+    // A line comment ends at the end of the line.

-    some more /* this is a block comment */ code code
+    some more /* This is a block comment. */ code code

-    /* block comments
+    /* Block comments
-       can span multiple lines */
+       can span multiple lines. */

 ### Newlines

 Like many scripting languages, newlines are significant in Magpie and are used to separate expressions.
 You can keep your semicolons safely tucked away.

     :::magpie
-    // two expressions
+    // Two expressions:
     print("hi")
     print("bye")